-By following the steps we will outline for you, you can start a Nevada limited liability company in no time.
+By following the steps we will outline for you, you can start a Nevada LLC in no time.

-This is a simple process but does require some preparation before filing the articles of organization with the Nevada Secretary of State office.
+This is a simple process but does require some preparation before filing the articles of organization with the Nevada Secretary of State's office.

 To get started, make sure that you have all the information and documents required by Nevada to form an LLC ready so that no time or money is wasted.